Janthochir Barb (Cyclocheilichthys janthochir)

 |TDS||18 - 179|

-Origins of the Janthochir Barb
+Photos of the Janthochir Barb

 The Janthochir Barb comes from the Kapus River in West and Central Kalimantan in Borneo in Indonesia in Southeast Asia.
 They inhabit blackwater, rivers, streams, tropical rainforests and ancient peat swamps.